 The online version is also surprisingly fast; in fact, it sometimes feels quicker than the desktop application on old systems with limited RAM and a slow mechanical hard drive.
 And, since files are stored in the cloud, they don’t eat into your valuable hard drive space or become lost in a tangle of folders you really should have organized by now.

 I speak of Office Online’s efficiency from experience.
-I own Office 2010 for my PC and Office 2011 on my Mac, and use both regularly.
+I own Office 2010 for my PC and Microsoft Office 2011 on my Mac, and use both regularly.
 Yet, I’ve found that the vast majority of my work is just as easily accomplished in Office Online – and, when I use it, I benefit from its cloud storage, which makes syncing between my PC and Mac dead-simple.
 Give the online tools a chance and you may find they completely change your workflow.

 Should You Use Office Online?